oborchers/mcp-server-pacman/README.md

 # Pacman MCP Server

 A Model Context Protocol server that provides package index querying capabilities.
-This server enables LLMs to search and retrieve information from package repositories like PyPI, npm, crates.io, and Docker Hub.
+This server enables LLMs to search and retrieve information from package repositories like PyPI, npm, crates.io, Docker Hub, and Terraform Registry.

 ### Available Tools